 Do you hate the sound of your voice?
 That’s an article giving you the deets as to how you can change it!

 My clients are super smart go-getters.
 They say, “What’s standing in the way of my getting what I need out of life?
 To get what I need out of life, I need to be considered credible & authoritative by others.
 That leads to my being persuasive.
 That’s how I get what I need out of life.”
 So my clients have the cajones to record themselves.
 With me.
 We do it together.
 It doesn’t hurt!
 They comprehend that when they know:

 1. precisely what they’re doing wrong and

 2. how to fix it

 Beethoven studied under a few composers!
-(Most famously, Hadyn) He was born with incredible talent, but he still had to study!
-If you want to be persuasive & get people to truly believe in your brand you need to put some time in.Your words & your tone determine how you make people feel. #verbalbrand Click To Tweet
+(Most famously, Hadyn) He was born with incredible talent, but he still had to learn and practice!
+If you want to be persuasive & get people to honestly believe in your brand, you need to invest some time.

 Your Words Impact Your Verbal Brand

 What words are you choosing?
-Are your words making you seem abrupt or even wishy-washy?
-Do you use 10 words when you could’ve delivered your point in fewer?
+Is your terminology making you seem abrupt or even wishy-washy?
+Do you use ten words when you could’ve delivered your point in fewer?
 These things don’t help people to see you in a strong & authoritative light.
 Too many words & a misleading tone of voice can get you overlooked when you’re saying something genius.

 Polish up Your Verbal Brand

 First, think about your communicative partners.
 Yup.
 If you’re out there speaking with others or giving presentations, you’ve got communicative partners.
 Are you putting your communicative partners first when you speak?
 (I’m referring to everyone with whom you communicate.
 An audience, a client, your team, etc.) That gorgeous Maya Angelou said,